wokwi/wokwi-docs/docs/vscode/offline-mode.md

 ---
 title: Running Wokwi Offline
 sidebar_label: Offline Mode
+description: Running the simulation offline or in restricted network environments.
+keywords: [ internet, network, offline]
 ---

 Wokwi for VS Code requires an internet connection to run.
 If you need to use Wokwi for VS Code in an environment without internet access, you can subscribe to the [Pro plan](https://wokwi.com/pricing).